dipinn26592/Call-Records-API-Lab/README.md

 # Lab deployment guide for Microsoft Graph Call Records API using Logic Apps

+This blog is authored and technically implemented with the help of **Phi-lay Nguyen**.
+Thanks a lot :)

 ## Summary

 The following is a step-by-step guide for using Azure Logic Apps to leverage the Microsoft Graph Call Records API to solve customer challenges using CDR information.